mailgun/documentation/source/api-inbox-placement.rst

 =====================    =========    ======================================================================================================================
 Name                     Type         Description
 =====================    =========    ======================================================================================================================
-sending_domain           string       Required.
-The domain from which the email should be sent.
-Note, the provided domain must be verified within your Mailgun account. from                     string       Required.
-The email address from which the email should be sent. subject                  string       Required.
+from                     string       Required.
+The email address from which the email should be sent.
+Note, the provided domain must be verified within your Mailgun account. subject                  string       Required.
 The subject of the email. html                     string       Required.
 The body of the email represented in HTML. provider_filter          list         Optional.
 A list of provider domains.
 This field can be used to test inbox placement against a subset of provider(s).
 See the List Providers section for available providers.